FrancoisMagninMS/dstoolkit-maiva/MAIVA_Chapter_1.md

 to expect 10x return on AI that improves the current processes or over 50x return on AI that drives new business models.
-But none of that return can be realized if the investment in AI is ‘stuck’ in pre-production POC or MVP state.
+But none of that return can be realized if the investment in AI is ‘stuck’ in pre-production Proof-of-Concept (PoC) or Minimum Viable Product (MVP) state.
 This playbook is designed to suggest some best practices for successful AI initiatives at scale.

  This playbook will provide: